Important Informational Advisory: Gasoline Delivery

-- Submerged fill tube extends to within 12 inches of the bottom of the tank (6" for exempt tanks), except for bottom filled above-ground storage tanks.
+- Submerged fill tube extends to within 12 inches of the bottom of the tank (6 inches for exempt tanks), except for bottom filled above-ground storage tanks.

 - A cap making a tight seal on the product fill tube.